marceloudo/DataScience/README.md

 # DataScience
-Hints in Data Science oriented by Megarom.
+Hints in Data Science oriented by Meigarom.